Jana van Schalkwyk

 Jana van Schalkwyk (born 7 March 2001) is a South African javelin thrower.
+She was a silver medalist at the 2023 African Games, and is a two-time medalist representing South Africa the African Championships in Athletics and a two-time medalist at the Summer World University Games.

 Early life

 Van Schalkwyk grew up in the town of Melkbosstrand attended Paarl Gymnasium in the Western Cape of South Africa.
-She started javelin at 13 years-old and broke the school age-group record with her second throw.
-She graduated from Stellenbosch University with a Bachelor of Communications in Management Science.
+She started javelin at 13 years-old and broke the school age-group record with her second throw while competing barefoot.
+She graduated from Stellenbosch University with a Bachelor of Communications in Management Science, later also studying at University of California, Los Angeles in the United States.

 Career

-She was African Championships bronze medallist in June 2022 in St Pierre, Mauritius with a throw of 54.49 metres.
+She was African Championships bronze medallist in June 2022 in St Pierre, Mauritius with a throw of 54.49 metres, finishing behind her compatriots Jo-Ané du Plessis and Mckyla van der Westhuizen in a South African sweep of the medals.

 In April 2023, she increased her personal best to 55.75 in Potchefstroom.
 She increased her personal best to 57.38 metres in Nyíregyháza in June 2023.
 She was a bronze medalist at the World University Games in August 2023 with a 57.45m personal best throw.

 She was a silver medalist at the 2023 African Games in March 2024 in Accra with a throw of 57.64m.
+The following year, van Schalkwyk represented South Africa and won the silver medal at the 2024 African Championships in Douala, Cameroon.

+In August 2025, van Schalkwyk secured a second medal at the FISU Games with a bronze medal that the 2025 Summer World University Games in Bochum, Germany.

+In April 2026, she won the javelin title at the South African Championships in Stellenbosch.
+The following month, she won the bronze medal in the javelin at the 2026 African Championships in Athletics in Accra.